Engee documentation

 The reference range of the range grid, specified as a non-negative scalar.

-• If you set the RangeMethod property to FFT, the reference range is defined by the ReferenceRangeCentered property.
+• If you set the RangeMethod property to FFT, the range of references is determined by the ReferenceRangeCentered property.

-• If you set the ReferenceRangeCentered property to true, the reference range is set to the centre of the range grid. *If you set the *ReferenceRangeCentered property to false, the reference range is set to the beginning of the range grid.
+• If you set the ReferenceRangeCentered property to true, the reference range is set to the center of the range grid. *If the *ReferenceRangeCentered property is set to false, the reference range is set to the beginning of the range grid.

 The units of measurement are m.